cbrown5/cbrown5.github.io/_posts/2025-02-07-setting-up-vscode-r-cline.md

 ## Issues and tips

-This is just a list of issues I've had.
+This is just a list of issues I've had and how I've solved them.

-If your R plots look weird (like tiny font), make sure httpgp is enabled.
+*Plotting* If your R plots look weird (like tiny font), make sure httpgp is enabled.
 Go back to steps above and see how to do that.

-There are various extensions for viewing csv and excel files.
+*Viewing data* There are various extensions for viewing csv and excel files.
 It is worth looking into these so that when you do `View(dat)` in R you get a nice table.
 Some also allow editing.

-My computer is somewhat locked down by IT, so getting this set-up was a bit fiddly and required a few requests to IT to install software.
+*Getting help to install software* My computer is somewhat locked down by IT, so getting this set-up was a bit fiddly and required a few requests to IT to install software.

-I also had trouble getting radian to work, so I just use the basic R terminal.
-Its ok but the most annoying thing is it lacks autocomplete (which Rstudio has)

-There are options in the R extension settings for how to knit markdown.
+*R markdown* There are options in the R extension settings for how to knit markdown.
 You may need to configure these if you want to knit markdown docs from VScode.
+If you are having trouble knitting markdown it may mean that the path to pandoc is not set correctly.
+[There is some helpful instructions here](https://stackoverflow.com/questions/60766646/need-help-assigning-global-settings-for-rstudios-pandoc-in-vscode-to-knit-pdf-d)

-If I run too much R code at once (like selecting a big block then running) the terminal tends to crash.
+*R terminal crashes* If I run too much R code at once (like selecting a big block then running) the terminal tends to crash.
+Initially I see a little highlighted box saying 'PTY HOST'.
 Then I need to close all the terminals (with the bin icon) and start again.
-So I run line-by-line or source whole scripts from the terminal (which works fine).
+Try radian if this is a problem.
+You can also code run line-by-line or source whole scripts from the terminal (which works fine).
 I tried debugging this by increasing the buffer but to on avail.

+*Shortcut keys* (on osx) cmd-/ to comment uncomment lines. cmd-shift-p to open the command palette, cmd-b to open the file explorer, cmd-enter to run lines or selection of R code, cmd-shift-c to open terminal in new window, cntrl-shift-` to open a new terminal in vs code.

+## Installing radian (optional)

+Radian is a terminal editor that is a bit nicer than the base R one.
+It does autocomplete in the terminal (like Rstudio does in the console), colours code/brackets etc... and allows multi-line editing in the terminal.

+To set this up, install radian (you need python to do this).
+More [instructions here](https://github.com/randy3k/radian?tab=readme-ov-file).

+Then go to the terminal and find the path where radian is installed (e.g. `which radian` on mac or `where radian` on windows).

+Now open your settings in VScode (cmd-,) and search for 'rterm' (stands for 'R Terminal', don't change the rpath which we set just before).
+Add the path to radian to the rterm setting.
+Also search for the setting 'R: Bracketed Paste' and make sure it is enabled.